Michael began his legal career with Bennett Jones LLP. Michael joined Carbert Waite LLP in 2003.

 AWARDS AND SERVICE TO THE COMMUNITY

 Michael has been named a leading lawyer for medical negligence representing defendants in the Canadian Legal Lexpert Directory every year since 2015.
-Michael has been recognized by Best Lawyers for his work in Estates and Trusts for 2020.
+Michael has also been recognized by Best Lawyers for his work.

 In 2009, Michael received the prestigious University of Calgary Faculty of Law Honourable W.K.
 Moore Award for outstanding commitment and contribution to the Faculty of Law.